rails/rails/guides/source/association_basics.md

 ##### `collection.where(...)`

 The `collection.where` method finds objects within the collection based on the conditions supplied but the objects are loaded lazily meaning that the database is queried only when the object(s) are accessed.
-It also adds the additional condition that the object must be in the collection.

 ```ruby
 @new_assemblies = @part.assemblies.where("created_at > ?", 2.days.ago)